Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings-supported-languages.md

 ---
 title: "Supported Languages"
-description: All the details you need for SSO configuration can be found in SSO Service Provider Settings of Docbits (DOC²).
-From needed Entity ID, SSO URL to the Certificate.
+description: A list of all the supported languages available in Docbits (DOC²).
 tags:
   - Docbits (DOC²)
   - Settings
   - Supported Languages
 ---

-# List of Supported Languages
+## List of Supported Languages

 **LangCode**|**Language**
 -----|-----